-6.102 Picturehouse operates a five-screen cinema in Greenwich which is within a 20minute travel time (both by car and public transport) from Cineworld's 11-screen Greenwich-the O2 cinema and Cineworld's ten-screen cinema in West India Quay.
-Closest to the Picturehouse cinema is the 18-screen Odeon Greenwich multiplex, which can be reached in 9 minutes by car and 17 minutes by bus.

-- 6.103 Although isochrones based on drive-time may be less applicable in London (as explained in paragraph 5.17 above), the number of fascias within a 30-minute drive-time isochrones of all of the parties' three cinemas would remain above six following the merger.
-Using a 20-minute isochrone, this would also be the case for Cineworld Greenwich-The O2. - 6.104 Our survey shows that following a price rise, a larger proportion of Picturehouse customers would switch to Odeon Greenwich than to Cineworld Greenwich-The O2 or other cinemas.
-In addition, our survey identified that [10-20] per cent of Picturehouse customers and [20-30] per cent of Cineworld customers said that they would switch to another, unnamed cinema. - 6.105 The revenue overlaps between the Picturehouse Greenwich and the two Cineworld cinemas are similar to the overlaps Picturehouse has with other cinemas in the area.
-However, the Cineworld cinemas have high overlaps with Odeon Greenwich-[90-100] per cent for Cineworld Greenwich-The O2 and [90-100] per cent for Cineworld West India Quay. - 6.106 The GUPPIs for Picturehouse Greenwich are of a magnitude that could give rise to concerns if supported by other evidence, while the GUPPI calculations for Cineworld Greenwich-The O2 and Cineworld West India Quay cinemas suggest that the merger would not materially change the incentives of the parties in this area.
-We noted that GUPPIs do not take account of the potential supply-side responses of competitors, and the other evidence, as set out in paragraphs 6.103 and 6.104 above, suggests that the merged parties would continue to face active competition from a wide range of competitors.

-- 6.107 We considered that overall the evidence suggested that there were many alternative choices for the customers of Cineworld and Picturehouse in the Greenwich area. - 6.108 We therefore provisionally conclude that, the acquisition of Picturehouse by Cineworld is unlikely to give rise to an SLC in the market for cinema exhibition services in the catchment areas of Picturehouse Greenwich, Cineworld Greenwich and Cineworld West India Quay. - Southampton - 6.109 There are three cinemas in the centre of Southampton.
+- Greenwich - 6.110 Picturehouse operates a five-screen cinema in Greenwich which is within a 20minute travel time (both by car and public transport) from Cineworld's 11-screen Greenwich-The O2 cinema, Cineworld's nine-screen cinema in Bexleyheath and Cineworld's ten-screen cinema in West India Quay.
+Closest to the Picturehouse cinema is the 14-screen Odeon Greenwich multiplex, which can be reached in 9 minutes by car. - 6.111 Although isochrones based on drive-time may be less applicable in London (as explained in paragraph 5.17 above), the number of fascias within a 30-minute drive-time isochrone of all of the parties' three cinemas would remain above six following the merger.
+Using a 20-minute isochrone, this would also be the case for Cineworld Greenwich-The O2. - 6.112 Our survey shows that following a price rise, a larger proportion of Picturehouse customers would switch to Odeon Greenwich than to Cineworld Greenwich-The O2 or other cinemas.
+In addition, our survey identified that [10-20] per cent of Picturehouse customers and [20-30] per cent of Cineworld customers said that they would switch to another, unnamed cinema. - 6.113 The revenue overlaps between the Picturehouse Greenwich and the two Cineworld cinemas are similar to the overlaps Picturehouse has with other cinemas in the area.
+However, the Cineworld cinemas have high overlaps with Odeon Greenwich-[90-100] per cent for Cineworld Greenwich-The O2 and [90-100] per cent for Cineworld West India Quay. - 6.114 The GUPPIs for Picturehouse Greenwich are of a magnitude that could give rise to concerns if supported by other evidence, while the GUPPI calculations for Cineworld Greenwich-The O2 and Cineworld West India Quay cinemas suggest that the merger would not materially change the incentives of the parties in this area.
+We noted that GUPPIs do not take account of the potential supply-side responses of competitors, and the other evidence, as set out in paragraphs 6.111 and 6.112 above, suggests that the merged parties would continue to face active competition from a wide range of competitors. - 6.115 We considered that overall the evidence suggested that there were many alternative choices for the customers of Cineworld and Picturehouse in the Greenwich area. - 6.116 We therefore conclude that, the acquisition of Picturehouse by Cineworld is unlikely to give rise to an SLC in the market for cinema exhibition services in the catchment areas of Picturehouse Greenwich, Cineworld Bexleyheath, Cineworld Greenwich and Cineworld West India Quay. - Southampton - 6.117 There are three cinemas in the centre of Southampton.
 The two-screen Picturehouse and five-screen Cineworld are less than a minute's drive-time away from one another, while there is a 13-screen Odeon less than 4 minutes away.
-Within a 20minute drive-time isochrone, the merger would result in a reduction in fascias from four to three, but there would still remain over six cinemas within a 30-minute drivetime. - 6.110 The revenue overlap between the Southampton Picturehouse and Cineworld is one of the lowest among the areas we analysed.
-Our survey suggests that following a price rise of those customers who would switch, [20-30] of Southampton Picturehouse customers would switch to Southampton Cineworld, but 40 per cent to Southampton Odeon and [10-20] per cent to Eastleigh Vue.
-Following a price rise at the Cineworld, of those who would switch, [10-20] per cent would divert to the Southampton Picturehouse, [60-70] per cent to the Southampton Odeon and [10-20] per cent to t
+Within a 20-minute drive-time isochrone, the merger would result in a reduction in fascias from four to three, but there would still remain over five fascias within a 30-minute drive-time. - 6.118 The revenue overlap between the Southampton Picturehouse and Cineworld is one of the lowest among the areas we analysed.
+Our survey suggests that following a price rise of those customers who would switch, [20-30] of Picturehouse

+Southampton customers would switch to Cineworld Southampton, but [40-50] per cent to Odeon Southampton and [10-20] per cent to Vue Eastleigh.
+Following a price rise at the Cineworld, of those who would switch, [10-20] per cent would divert to Picturehouse Southampton, [60-70] per cent to Odeon Southampton and [10-20] per cent to Vue Eastleigh.